mjbright/jetporch_examples/README.md

 If attempting to run over SSH, we'll also need to let Jet know about your SSH keys:

 1. run "ssh-agent" to start an ssh-agent session if you don't already have one going
-2. run "ssh-agent add ~/.ssh/id_rsa" or add another SSH key you can use to connect to your systems you defined above
+2. run "ssh-add ~/.ssh/id_rsa" or add another SSH key you can use to connect to your systems you defined above

 It's about time to run Jet
 ==========================